defms/defms/abstract.rst

-directory quite impressively, the workload and delivery effort is mostly shared across the few biggest current IT and telecom companies and the required bandwidth and data effort is duplicated between all sender, receivers and intermediates of the message.
+directory quite impressively, the workload and delivery effort is mostly shared across the few biggest current IT and telecom companies and the required bandwidth and data effort is duplicated between all sender, receivers and intermediates of the transmission.
 Content encryption or signature is still a marginal practice and while normally not accessible by a random tiers, the relevant intermediates and providers do not hesitate to monitor and analyze our day to day exchanges.